‘Misconduct’ in GMC Cases

 Not an easy question to answer in some cases.
 However, there are obvious examples of misconduct: theft, gross negligence manslaughter, indecent touching during a PV or PR examination, serious failures in the workplace (whether medical or managerial), improper conduct in one’s private life (for example domestic violence, using one’s registration for improper purposes), dishonesty, drug taking, abusive language in the workplace, faking CV work histories, harassment, not working to protocol.
 The list goes on.

 But does a doctor commit misconduct if they make an error as a trustee of a charity, wholly unrelated to their practise of medicine, by way of example.
 The answer is not clear-cut and will be dependent on a number of variables.
-What if a doctor swears at a passenger on a bus, who accidentally bumps into the doctor on the way home from work.
+What if a doctor swears at a passenger on a bus, who accidentally bumps into the doctor on the way home from work, will they be held accountable by the GMC.
+Or, what if a doctor puts together a recruitment system that ultimately is found to be a failure in operation.
+There is some case law that assists us to understand the regulatory position of such a scenario, to some extent, such as: Remedy UK Ltd, R (on the application of) v The General Medical Council EWHC 1245 (Admin) (28 May 2010).
+In that case a number of doctors brought an appeal against the GMC for closing a case against other doctors who had been involved in setting up a recruitment scheme for junior doctors, that eventually was said to be a failure.

-A doctor has a responsibility under the code of conduct (Good Medical Practice) to act professionally and appropriately in both their working and private life.
-The answer is therefore one based on the degree of failure to live up to the code and the general conduct and demeanor of the doctor, more widely.
-If the doctor swears all of the time then a number of occasions might lead to a finding of professional miscomduct that is also serious.
+The GMC holds that a medical doctor has a responsibility under the code of conduct (Good Medical Practice) to act professionally and appropriately in both their working and private life.
+Whether the GMC will proceed with an investigation into a doctor’s conduct outside of the workplace is therefore one based on the degree of failure of the doctor to live up to the code (GMP) and the general conduct and demeanor of the doctor, more widely.

 On our case law pages we have summarised some relevant case law on the definition and scope of the statutory definition of the word ‘misconduct’, in GMC and MPTS proceedings.